Manchin’s ‘no’ vote on Build Back Better bill undercuts Biden’s climate agenda

 Manchin’s pronouncement Sunday that he “could not” vote for the bill has also jeopardized a provision that would extend benefits for coal miners with black lung disease for another decade, an important issue in West Virginia.
 If the bill does not pass by the end of the year, funding for those benefits will drop by half.

 It remains unclear whether Democrats can pass a stand-alone climate bill next year.
+Senators vowed to press ahead, but held back from divulging details on whether they would scale back their ambitions to further address Manchin’s concerns.

 Sen. Brian Schatz (D-Hawaii) called on lawmakers not to give up on their efforts to address global warming, despite the fact that Manchin’s support remains critical in the 50-50 Senate.